American breakfast daily, 9 lunches, 10 dinners including a welcome dinner in Cape Town and a farewell dinner in Victoria Falls

 Welcome to South Africa!
-Arrive late this evening, check in to your hotel, and rest as you prepare for a fascinating journey.
+Check in to your hotel and prepare for a fascinating journey.

 Enjoy a full day at leisure for your own discoveries.
 Perhaps explore the Victoria & Alfred Waterfront, take an excursion to the stunning Cape winelands for wine tasting, or cruise to Robben Island, where Nelson Mandela spent 18 of his 27 years in prison, for a guided tour.
 Your Tour Director has suggestions to help you make the most of your day.

 Today, leave beautiful Cape Town behind and fly to KAPAMA PRIVATE GAME RESERVE to begin your safari adventure!
 This area, near Kruger National Park, is famous for its abundance of wildlife, and you will have a great chance of seeing the “Big 5”—lion, leopard, elephant, rhino, and Cape buffalo.
 Enjoy your first GAME DRIVE this afternoon.
 Your skilled tracker and professional Ranger work together as a team, so you can learn more about the ecosystem as you view wildlife up close.
 Sip SUNDOWNER DRINKS prior to returning to your lodge for dinner.